It Pays to Think Independently

 About the Author

-We bring expertise in business management, corporate finance, advanced financial statement and business performance analysis, value creation, capital structure and dividend policy, financing and investment decisions, risk, return and capital budgeting, financial planning, cash management, mergers and acquisitions, advanced valuation techniques, restructuring, and governance issues related to agency problems, complex legal conflicts, financial distress, debt management, and leverage.
+He brings expertise in business operations, corporate finance, advanced financial statement and business performance analysis, value creation, capital structure and dividend policy, financing and investment decisions, risk, return, capital budgeting, financial planning, cash management, mergers and acquisitions, advanced valuation techniques, restructuring, and governance issues related to agency problems, complex legal conflicts, financial distress, debt management, and leverage.

 Reader Voices